kubedb/docs/docs/guides/pgbouncer/concepts/pgbouncer.md

 - `spec.databases.alias`:  specifies an alias for the target database located in a postgres server specified by an appbinding.
 - `spec.databases.databaseName`:  specifies the name of the target database.
 - `spec.databases.databaseRef`:  specifies the name and namespace of the AppBinding that contains the path to a PostgreSQL server where the target database can be found.
-- `spec.databases.databaseSecretRef` (optional): points to a secret that contains the credentials (username and password) of an existing user of this database.
-It is used to bind a single user to this specific database connection..

 ConnectionPool is used to configure pgbouncer connection-pool.
 All the fields here are accompanied by default values and can be left unspecified if no customisation is required by the user.

-- `spec.connectionPool.listenPort`: specifies the port on which pgbouncer should listen to connect with clients.
+- `spec.connectionPool.port`: specifies the port on which pgbouncer should listen to connect with clients.
 The default is 5432.

-- `spec.connectionPool.listenAddress`: specifies the adress from which pgbouncer should allow client connection from.
-The default is `*` (all addresses).

-- `spec.connectionPool.adminUsers`: specifies the values of admin_users.
-Comma seperated names of admin users are listed here.

 - `spec.connectionPool.poolMode`: specifies the value of pool_mode.
 Specifies when a server connection can be reused by other clients.